minimusic/DataSubscription/README.md

 ## USAGE

 In the example project the `Publisher` instance is created and driven by a manager conforming to the `ManagerProtocol`.
-The manager sewrves as the public API for subscribing and requesting data refresh, and also responsible for calling endpoints/services and defining the type of data published.
+The manager serves as the public API for subscribing and requesting data refresh, and is also responsible for calling endpoints/services and defining the type of data published.
 For now I am only going to describe how to use the final `Publisher` type (third in the list above).
 First we'll instantiate a `Publisher` in our manager object, and then we'll subscribe to it from the UI and handle a data publication.

 ### Create a Publisher